 v1.2 - July 26 2013 - Fixed a typo in Mudbox's Normalize To Search Distance setting ('Checked' meant to be 'Unchecked').

 This tutorial attempts to cover and clarify the process of generating and applying accurate displacement maps from either ZBrush or Mudbox, to V-Ray for Maya, V-Ray for 3ds Max, V-Ray for Cinema 4D, or Arnold for Maya (MtoA).

 There's often a lot of confusion and misinformation surrounding displacement maps and how they're supposed to work.
 You'll sometimes see artists load a displacement map onto their low resolution geometry and play with intensity and depth values until it looks somewhat similar to their high resolution geometry and assume that's it's as close as they can get.
 But with a correct workflow you don't have to fiddle with settings or settle for 'close enough' - it'll just work correctly from the start to match your high resolution geometry as accurately as possible.

 We'll first cover some of the underlying concepts behind how a floating-point displacement map works and how to recognize if you're getting correct results.
 Then we'll cover some of the common pitfalls that artists frequently encounter and how to avoid them.
 And finally I'll provide the step-by-step procedures to make displacement mapping work accurately in your software of choice.

 If you already know the underlying concepts and just want the technical step-by-step procedures, click here to skip right to it.

 How Floating-Point Displacement Works

-Displacement mapping is a science.
-It's a method of taking high resolution geometry information and baking it to an image map that can be applied to low resolution geometry.
+Displacement mapping is a method of taking high resolution geometry information and baking it to an image map that can be applied to low resolution geometry.
 This map then gets used by your renderer to replicate the high resolution geometry detail as accurately as possible.
 A properly generated floating-point displacement map will make your low res geometry match your high res geometry very accurately - right from the start.